tejaskumavat08/mess-web-app/README.md

 - Store menu data in a database
 - Admin panel for managing all messes
 - Ability to upload images/logos for messes

+## 📝 Note
+ But currently this is not perfectly working on the mobile phones but it full usable for PC user.
+This is the trial version of the Aaj ka Menu if any update occur in future like a database connection such as firebase or updating with the MERN stack then all the update will be provided here only.
+Thank you for support and paitence STAY TUNED.

 ## 📄 License